|Pilot Wing Commander Trevor Owen Freeman, NZ1026 (MIA / KIA) Dunedin, Otago, New Zealand

 Zealand fighter wing at Ondonga.

 Built by Curtiss in Buffalo, New York.
 Constructors Number 28611.
-Assigned U. S. Army Air Force (USAAF) as P-40N-5-CU Warhawk serial number 42-104849.
+Delivered to the U. S. Army Air Force (USAAF) as P-40N-5-CU Warhawk serial number 42-104849.
 Disassembled and shipped overseas to New Zealand as part of defense aid.

-Assigned to the Royal New Zealand Air Force (RNZAF) as Kittyhawk serial number NZ3153.
-Reassembled by No.1 Aircraft Depot at Hobsonville Airfield and BOC on July 27, 1943.
+Assigned to the Royal New Zealand Air Force (RNZAF) as Kittyhawk NZ3153.
+Reassembled by No.1 Aircraft Depot (1 AD) at Hobsonville Airfield on July 27, 1943.
 Assigned to 14 Squadron with code "F".
 No known nickname or nose art.

 On December 17, 1943

 5:30am piloted by Wing Commander Trevor O. Freeman on a fighter sweep over Rabaul.
 This P-40 was one of twenty-four P-40s from RNZAF 16 Squadron and 14 Squadron.
 They were joined by twenty-two U. S. Navy F6F Hellcats and thirty-one U. S. Marine Corps F4U Corsairs, totaling seventy-seven fighters.
 This mission was the RNZAF's first major air operation.